klum-dsl/klum-ast/README.md

 [![Build Status](https://travis-ci.org/blackbuild/config-dsl.svg?branch=master)](https://travis-ci.org/blackbuild/config-dsl)

+# ConfigDSL is now KlumDSL
+For now artifact coordinates and github url remain unchanged

 # Targeting 1.0
 We are slowly approaching the 1.0 release, this means a lot of API clean up, which sadly means some incompatible changes.
 See the CHANGES.md and the Issues for more details.